EvmosGov/proposals/communityspend/EvmosLP-Incentives-RD1.md

 ## **Summary**

-This proposal, also known as "Kickstart DeFi on Evmos", will begin the Evmos Liquidity Incentives Program with the bootstrapping of liquidity pools on the Diffusion DEX.
+This proposal, also known as ["Kickstart DeFi on Evmos"](https://commonwealth.im/evmos/discussion/6977-prevote-kickstart-defi-on-evmos) from Commonwealth, will begin the Evmos Liquidity Incentives Program with the bootstrapping of liquidity pools on the Diffusion DEX.
 More initiatives are in the works with other DeFi projects, and will be proposed when ready.

 ## **Motivation**